 Their feeding adaptations: The large, cushioned lips help the fish reach into very small cracks and rocky crevices to catch small and hidden prey such as worms or crustaceans in the depths of the water.

-- protection: Thick lips act as shock absorbers, preventing injuries when hitting coral or rocks.
+- Protection: Thick lips act as shock absorbers, preventing injuries when hitting coral or rocks.

 - Communication and mating: In other fish species, lip size and color help attract mates or signal dominance.